-The rack-zone awareness feature enables more sophisticated placement of database shards and endpoints in high-availability scenarios, as compared to non-rack-zone aware configuration.
-When you enable rack-zone awareness in the cluster, you need to assign each node to a rack-zone ID.
-This ID is used for mapping the node to a physical rack or a logical zone (which itself is mapped to a physical rack).
-The cluster can then make sure that master shards and corresponding slave shards, and similarly endpoints, are placed on nodes in different racks.
+Rack-zone awareness is a Redis Enterprise feature that helps to ensure high-availability in the event of a rack or zone failure.
+When you enable rack-zone awareness in a Redis Enterprise Software (RS) cluster, you assign a rack-zone ID to each node.
+This ID is used to map the node to a physical rack or logical zone.
+The cluster can then ensure that master shards, corresponding slave shards, and associated endpoints are placed on nodes in different racks/zones.